dotpep/social-media-api/README.md

 - [ ] Conteinerize with Docker
 - [ ] Configure Nginx and Uvicorn ASGI
 - [ ] GitHub action CI/CD
+- [ ] Apply SOLID principles, best practices and Common Patterns for Backend/API

 ## How to run locally

+1. Clone this repo by: `git clone "https://github.com/dotpep/social-media-api"`
-1. Create Database and setup environment variables on `.env.example` file.
+2. Create Database and setup environment variables on `.env.example` file.
-2. Make Migrations of database models using Alembic
+3. Make Migrations of database models using Alembic
-3. Run Uvicorn server for FastAPI
+4. Run Uvicorn server for FastAPI and Install Dependencies requirements.txt to Virtual Environment venv

 ---